Academic Services, Libraries and Learning Centers

 Ketchikan Campus Library

 The Ketchikan Campus Library is located on the second floor of the A.H.
 Ziegler Building at the upper campus on Seventh Avenue.
 The library provides a vibrant atmosphere with comfortable furniture, head-turning displays, and quiet study areas with both group and individual study areas.
 The collection contains more than 31,000 books on the shelf as well as a small collection of print journal subscriptions.
 In addition, the Campus Library provides its students with access through its website to the many online databases and thousands of e-books available to all UAS students.

 The UAS Ketchikan Campus Library provides a warm and friendly atmosphere for student learning, study and collaboration, and it is the gateway for the public to interact with UAS in Ketchikan.
 The Campus Library hosts the speaker series Ask UAS: Where Ketchikan Finds Answers, which often features UAS Ketchikan faculty as speakers, but also invites members of the Ketchikan community to speak about their areas of expertise.
 The public is always invited.

 The Ketchikan Campus Library provides faculty, students, and community members with access to the Internet and electronic resources to which UAS subscribes, nearly all of which are accessible to students and faculty from off-campus.
 The Campus Library’s web site may be found at http://www.ketch.alaska.edu/library/.
 The staff of the Campus Library offers information literacy instruction to its students, delivered both individually and to full classes, face to face, on Blackboard Collaborate and by email, phone and chat.

-The Ketchikan Campus Library is a member of the Alaska Library Network, participates in an active interlibrary loan program and is an OCLC member library.
+The Ketchikan Campus Library is a member of the Alaska Library Network, participates in an active interlibrary loan program, and is an OCLC member library.